9 Mindfulness Based Stress Reduction Exercises

 Our thoughts really are not always ours, sometimes they are generated as a result of direct or indirect information received by your mind from the surroundings.

-However, my point of discussion here is that by looking at our inner happenings from a different perspective allows us to diminish the effects of negative thoughts.
+However, my point of discussion here is that, looking at our inner happenings from a different perspective allows us to diminish the effects of negative thoughts.

 For doing this, relax your mind with the help of breathing exercises and then imagine you looking at yourself from outside as if you are looking at someone else.